 Note: Immigration offices given entering points are open 24 hours.

 For international departure, airport taxes are included in your ticket fare.
-No Airport taxes have to be paid for international departure from Kathmandu.
-For domestic travel in Nepal by flight has to pay Rs 200 per departure.
+No Airport taxes have to be paid for domestic & international departure from Kathmandu.

 Entry fees are collected with travelers in some of major sights and national parks.
 Entry fees for trekking region should pay before you start trekking.
 That receipt works as trekking permit.
 If you decided to pay on the checking spot, it cost double of the total entry fee.